Bertrand Vogt

-Bertrand Othmar Vogt known bis his initials B.O.
-Vogt (/de/; 1857 - September 23, 1936) was a Swiss industrialist, philanthropist and politician who served on the Grand Council of Aargau from 1909 to 1917 for the Free Democratic Party.
+Bertrand Othmar Vogt colloquially B.O.
+Vogt (/de/; 1857 - 23 September 1936) was a Swiss industrialist, philanthropist and politician who served on the Grand Council of Aargau from 1909 to 1917 for the Free Democratic Party.

 Early life and education

-Vogt was born 1857 in Menziken, Switzerland, the second of six children, to Melchior Vogt (1811–1893), a cotton manufacturer, and Elisabeth (née Heiz; 1830–1910).
-His siblings were Manfred Linus Vogt (1856–1943), Samuel Eugen Vogt (1862–1943), Gotthilde Alma Vogt (1864–1938), Cäcilie Vogt and Emilie Vogt.
-Through an illegitimate relationship of his father he had another half-brother, Melchior Vogt Jr. (1838–1912).
+Vogt was born 1857 in Menziken, Switzerland, the second of six children, to Melchior Vogt (1811–1893), a cotton manufacturer in the putting-out system, and Elisabeth Vogt (née Heiz; 1830–1910), into an affluent Protestant family.
+One of his sisters, Gotthilde Fischer (née Vogt; 1864–1938), married into the Fischer family.

-His father was a wealthy cotton manufacturer, merchant and military officer.
-He also served in a variety of public offices on a municipal level.
-In 1852, he was among the founders and later president of the board of "Bank in Menziken", an original predecessor to Valiant Bank.
+His paternal and maternal family belonged among the well established bourgeoisie in Menziken.
+His father was a cotton manufacturer in the putting-out system, military officer and municipal council.
+In 1852, he was among the founders and later presided Bank in Menziken (an original predecessor to Valiant Bank).

 Vogt completed the schools in Menziken and Reinach before completing a commercial apprenticeship in a banking house.